 - Hydrococele (fluid collection in the scrotum)

 - Infection of the testicle (Orchitis) or, more common, the epididymis (epididymitis)

-More common is pseudo-gynaeomastia which is caused by excessive fatty non-glandular tissue.
-The doctor can distinguish these two by a careful examination.
+More common is Pseudo-Gynaeomastia which is caused by excessive fatty non-glandular tissue.
+The doctor distinguishes these two by a careful examination.
 True gynaecomastia is fairly common between the ages of 10 and 17, and in men age 50 to 70.
-There are two broad elements to the assessment of gynaecomastia: Is there an underlying medical problem, and is it a cosmetic issue?
+The two questions that need answer are:

 - Is it a cosmetic issue?

 Chlamydia in Australia is now more common in males than females.